takuomatsubara/WGBoost/README.md

-# Wasserstein Gradient Boosting: A Framework for Distribution-Valued Supervised Learningn
+# Wasserstein Gradient Boosting: A Framework for Distribution-Valued Supervised Learning